rickgilbrt/GettingCleaningProject/README.md

 19      19   LAYING     0.2726537   -0.01714269   -0.10898146
 20      20   LAYING     0.2395079   -0.01444063   -0.10427432
 ```
-## License:
+### License:
 ========
-Use of this dataset in publications must be acknowledged by referencing the following publication [1]
+Use of the dataset in publications must be acknowledged by referencing the following publication [1]

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012